Avesta-FA/QuickWin-CheatSheet/README.md

 Generally, endpoints tend to be very similar especially if you have a baseline configuration.
 When you gather data from your endpoints  (e.g Registry) you can perform what is called stacking.
 When you stack the specified data from all the endpoints you will end up with entries that only exist on a small number of endpoints.
 Those entries are the ones you want to analyze.

+#### How To

 A great tool that utilizes this technique is called [Kansa](https://github.com/davehull/Kansa/) by dave hull.

+### Fuzzy searching
+A fuzzy search is a technique that uses search algorithms to find strings that match patterns approximately.
+This technique is especially useful when looking for phishing domains targeting your organization.

+#### How To
+[dnstwist](https://github.com/elceef/dnstwist) can help you generate this type of information.
+Different SIEMs also have fuzzy matching that allows you to detect phishing domains in real-time.